albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > Disabling TPM via SSDTs if for example the motherboard doesn't offer disabling TPM at all (currently in beta) - will be released in version 1.1.

-> Version numbering is now available - it starts from 1.0 for stable, 1.1p for release preview and 1.1b for beta testers.
+> Version numbering is now available - it starts from 1.0 for stable, 1.0 beta 9 for release preview and 1.1 beta 1 for beta testers.

+## **Known issues**
+>

 ### **What is Hackintosh?**
 > A Hackintosh is macOS running on non‑Apple hardware.